-9 Summer Fruits Dogs Love
+9 Summer Fruits Dogs Love and Whether They Are Safe

-Summer’s delicious fruits are packed with healthful antioxidants and nutrients that also can be tasty to pups trying to beat the heat.
+Having said that, many of summer’s delicious fruits are packed with healthful antioxidants and nutrients that also can be tasty to pups trying to beat the heat.
 Plus, most fruits are 70 to 90 percent water, perfect for keeping pups hydrated in hot weather.
 Check out these nine summer fruits dogs love, complete with DIY dog treat recipes.

-Yes, dogs can eat watermelon!
+Yes, dogs can eat watermelon.
 Be sure to remove the majority of seeds, which can cause intestinal discomfort or even blockage if too many are ingested.
 Since watermelon is made of 92 percent – you guessed it – water, the sweet fruit is great for keeping pets hydrated and preventing heat stroke.
 It’s also chock-full of vitamins A, B6 and C, which can make your dog’s coat shinier and keep teeth in good shape.

 Freeze cubed watermelon for a quick, frosty summer treat, or blend watermelon with honey and Greek yogurt for homemade pupsicles.
 Use a popsicle mold with a rawhide “stick,” or pour the slushy mixture into paw- or bone-shaped molds.